-This is often bad news for managing agents and landlords who can be caught out by a transaction where there are substantial arrears owing.
+This is often bad news for managing agents and landlords who can be caught out by a transaction where there are large amounts of arrears owing.
 The common response from them is to refuse to recognise or register a notice of transfer/charge as a tactic to compel the new leaseholder to pay the arrears.
-This really shouldn’t arise as a good conveyancing solicitor should ensure that the seller is up to date with all payments before completion (or insist that on completion existing arrears are settled) but in practice this doesn’t always happen.
+This really shouldn’t arise as a good conveyancing solicitor should make sure that the seller is up to date with all payments before completion (or insist that on completion existing arrears are settled) but in practice this doesn’t always happen.
 There is some legal thinking behind a landlord’s refusal to deal with a notice.

-While the new leaseholder can escape liability for a debt which pre-dates the assignment, the landlord does have a general remedy in relation to pre-existing breaches of the lease which could be an issue for the assignee, that remedy is forfeiture.
+While the new leaseholder can escape liability for a debt which pre-dates the assignment, the landlord does have a general remedy in relation to pre-existing breaches of the lease which could be an issue for the assignee, the remedy being that of forfeiture.

 The fact that there is a breach of the lease gives rise to the right of forfeiture, irrespective of whether it was the assignee or their predecessor who was the guilty party.
 The reason for not dealing with notices etc is to prevent the assignee from being able to argue that the landlord has waived its right to forfeit the lease.
 There are statutory limitations on the right to forfeit but such action can in principle leave an assignee having to foot the bill for a debt which contractually speaking they were not liable for.
 This is how the “yes” answer to this question can become “no”!